stepas-toliautas/enccs-instructor-training/content/lesson-design.md

 ---

-## Designing exercises
+## Designing formative assessment

-Well designed examples and exercises can go a long way towards correcting misconceptions and expanding the mental models of learners.
+Well designed formative assessment tasks - i.e. quick questions and exercises - can go a long way towards correcting misconceptions and expanding the mental models of learners.

-The goal of exercises is twofold:
+The goal of formative assessment is twofold:
-- instructors can assess the progress of learners.
+- Instructors can assess the progress of learners.
-- learners put in practice the skills that you have included in your skills list.
+- Learners put in practice the skills that you have included in your skills list.

-Here are some suggestions to keep in mind:
+Here are some suggestions to keep in mind when designing exercises:

 - Not every exercise has to be an amazing hand-on example.
 Mixing with smaller, more conceptual things can reduce cognitive load.